 Designed originally to be mounted on a tripod, the regulator known as Earnshaw is month going.
 It has a ‘waisted’ case and is signed Earnshaw London on the dial.
-It was originally supplied with a gridiron pendulum.
+It is believed to have originally been supplied with a gridiron pendulum.

 Originally bought by the Board of Longitude in 1791, it was sent with the astronomer William Gooch on H.M.S.
 Daedalus for transfer to H.M.S.
 Discovery (which was under the command of George Vancouver) where it was used during the mapping of the coast of north-west America.
 It was later used by Matthew Flinders to map Austrailia during his circumnavigation on the H.M.S Investigator.